cuter-testing/cuter/README.md

 4. **Protocol Buffer Compiler**

-  Download the [3.1.0 version](https://github.com/google/protobuf/releases/tag/v3.1.0) of **protoc** for your OS and follow the instructions in *readme.txt*.
+  Download the [3.2.0 version](https://github.com/google/protobuf/releases/tag/v3.2.0) of **protoc** for your OS and follow the instructions in *readme.txt*.

-  If you have a Linux installation, then you can run the provided `fetch_protoc.sh` script and follow the instructions.
+  If you have a Linux or an OSX system, then you can run the provided `fetch_protoc.sh` script and follow the instructions.

         ./fetch_protoc.sh